Skip to main content

 The main institutions involved in external quality assurance are pedagogical supervision bodies.
 They are responsible for the two aforementioned processes: inspections and support for nursery schools, schools and other educational institutions (hereafter jointly referred to as schools, wherever possible).
 These bodies include:

-• the minister responsible for school education (currently, the Minister of Education and Science), and the ministers responsible for culture and national heritage, agriculture and justice who supervise specific types of schools;
+• the minister responsible for school education (currently, the Minister of National Education), and the ministers responsible for culture and national heritage, agriculture and justice who supervise specific types of schools;

 • the Heads of the Regional Education Authorities (REAs) (kurator oświaty).